forero/fulbright/conditions.md

 * Duration: Explain how the project can be completed within the time period proposed.
 * English Proficiency: Describe your schooling in English, use of English and competence level in speaking, reading and writing.

+## Project Title
+* The project title should succinctly describe the focus of the award activity.
+For
+example:
+o Evaluating Fundamental Tax Reforms in a Globalizing World o Crashworthiness and Rollover Stability of Heavy-Duty Tanker Trucks For teaching/research awards, distinguish between both components, separating them with a semicolon.
+* Maximum 160 characters

+## Summary of Project Statement
+* In a few sentences, provide a concise overview that easily allows non-specialists to appreciate the significance of the project and any potential contributions to the field.
+* 700 character limit, use Roman characters only.
+* This abstract is meant to serve as a brief summary of the more detailed project statement.
+* Avoid using hard returns in your response.